Braniff Airways Flight 542: Aircraft

-The aircraft involved in the incident was a Lockheed L-188A Electra, serial number 1090, and registered with tail number N9705C.
-Braniff Airways had received it from the Lockheed factory on September 18, 1959, and it had flown for a total of 132 hours.
-After performing an acceptance flight and three test flights, the airline placed it into service nine days before the accident.
-Purchased at a cost of $2,300,000 (it was the fifth Electra delivered out of nine that Braniff had ordered from Lockheed at the end of 1955.
+The aircraft involved in the accident was a Lockheed L-188A Electra, serial number 1090, and registered with tail number N9705C.
+Braniff Airways received the aircraft from the Lockheed factory on September 18, 1959, and it had accumulated 132 flight hours by the time of the accident.
+After completing an acceptance flight and three company test flights, Braniff placed it into service nine days before the crash.
+Purchased for $2,300,000, it was the fifth of nine Electras ordered by Braniff from Lockheed in late 1955.

-On September 22, about a week before the crash, the aircraft had been used on a routine training flight.
-During that flight, the trainee pilot incorrectly recovered from a planned stall, and the plane experienced severe buffeting before recovery.
-The instructor later stated that he felt that the buffeting that had occurred in the incident was not severe enough to have caused structural damage or have required follow-up inspections to the plane.
+On September 22, about a week before the accident, the aircraft was used for a routine training flight.
+During a stall-recovery exercise, the pilot undergoing training did not perform the recovery procedure correctly after an intentionally induced stall.
+As a result, the aircraft experienced significant buffeting before recovery was completed.
+During the investigation of Flight 542, the instructor who supervised the exercise stated that, although buffeting had been noticeable, he did not believe it had been severe enough to cause structural damage or to warrant a special structural inspection.

-Before the crash, operators of Lockheed Electras had reported problems with excessive vibration in the aircraft during flight, which was felt especially strongly in the seats in line with the four propellers.
-Lockheed inspected some of the affected aircraft and discovered tiny cracks in the wings near the engine nacelles.
-The cracks were not considered serious, but Lockheed quickly responded by installing additional aluminum plates to reinforce the wings of all Electras that were already in service and that were on the assembly line at the time, and adjusted the mounting angle of the engines upward about three degrees to resolve the vibration issue.
+Before the accident, operators of the Lockheed Electra had reported problems with excessive vibration during flight, which was felt most strongly in the passenger seats aligned with the aircraft's four propellers.
+Lockheed inspected several affected aircraft and discovered small cracks in the wings near the engine nacelles.
+Although the cracks were not considered serious, the company responded by installing additional aluminum reinforcement plates on Electras already in service and on aircraft still on the assembly line.
+Lockheed also adjusted the engine mounting angle upward by approximately three degrees to resolve the vibration issue.

 Passengers and crew

-The plane carried 28 passengers and 6 crew members, who all died in the crash.
-Most of the passengers were from the Dallas or Houston areas.
+The aircraft carried 28 passengers and six crew members, all of whom died in the crash.
+Most of the passengers were from the Dallas and Houston areas.
 The 34 victims included 26 men, six women, and two children.

 The pilot in command was 47-year-old Wilson Elza Stone, of Dallas.
 He had flown for Braniff since 1939 and was a former flight instructor for the airline.
 At the time of the crash, he had flown a total of 20,726 hours, of which 68 hours were on the Electra.
-The first officer was Dan Hollowell, age 39.
-A native of Farmer City, Illinois, he was a resident of Euless, Texas.
-During World War II, he was an Air Force pilot and had been a Braniff employee since 1948.
+The first officer was 39-year-old Dan Hollowell.
+A native of Farmer City, Illinois, he lived in Euless, Texas.
+During World War II, he was an Army Air Forces pilot and had been a Braniff employee since 1948.
 His total recorded flying time was 11,316 hours, which included 95 hours in the Electra.
 The second officer was Roland Longhill, age 29.
 A resident of Dallas, he had been a Braniff employee since 1956 and had accumulated a total of 3,191 flying hours, including 83 hours in the Electra.